Black Hills Attractions

 Black Hills Mining Museum

-Located in the mile-high city of Lead, the museum is dedicated to preserving the rich mining heritage of the Black Hills.
+Located in the mile-high city of Lead, the museum is dedicated to preserving the rich mining heritage of the Black Hills, showcasing artifacts, exhibits, and stories that bring the region’s gold rush era and hard-rock mining legacy to life.